Flag of the Soviet Union: History

 In the third session of the CIK of the USSR, the description of Soviet flag in the Constitution was changed, and article 71 was edited to read: "The state flag of the Union of Soviet Socialist Republics consists of a red or scarlet field, and in the canton a golden sickle and hammer, and a red five-pointed star bordered in gold above them.
 The ratio of width to length is 1:2."
 On 19 August 1955, the Statute on the State Flag of the Union of Soviet Socialist Republics was adopted by a decision of the Presidium of the Supreme Soviet of the USSR.
 This resulted in a change of the hammer's handle length and the shape of the sickle.
 On 15 August 1980, a new edition of the Statute on the State Flag of the Union of Soviet Socialist Republics was adopted, which did not make any changes to the flag's description aside from removing the hammer and sickle on the reverse side of the flag.
 From this point on, the flag stayed in use with this design until the disintegration of the USSR on 26 December 1991, at which time it ceased to be a national flag and replaced by national flags of the post-Soviet republics.

-On 15 April 1996 Boris Yeltsin signed a presidential decree giving the Soviet flag (called the Victory Banner, after the banner that was raised above the Reichstag on 1 May 1945) status similar to that of the national flag.
+On 15 April 1996, Boris Yeltsin signed a presidential decree giving the Soviet flag (called the Victory Banner, after the banner that was raised above the Reichstag on 1 May 1945) status similar to that of the national flag.
 The hammer and sickle were removed from the flag, leaving only the star, but they were reinstated later.
 On certain holidays, the Victory Banner is flown along with the Russian flag.

 Contemporary usage

-In current times, the Soviet national flag (and similar flags) are widely used by those on the political far left, most often by those who support Marxism–Leninism.
+In current times, the Soviet national flag (and similar flags) are widely used by those on the political far left, most often by those who support Marxism–Leninism, although the earlier (pre-Stalinist) flags are occasionally used by Trotskyists and those on the modern communist left.

 The Soviet flag is also actively promoted in Russia as a symbol of nostalgia for the Soviet Union.
 Various politicians frequently utilize it as a symbol of the superpower status Russia lost in 1991.

-Amidst the backdrop of the 2022 Russian invasion of Ukraine, the Communist Party of the Russian Federation proposed to the State Duma the adoption of the Soviet flag as the official flag of Russia on April 19, 2022.
-The use of Soviet symbols including its flag became very extensive by invading Russian foces over the course of the war along with the letter "Z".
+Amidst the backdrop of the 2022 Russian invasion of Ukraine, the Communist Party of the Russian Federation proposed to the State Duma the adoption of the Soviet flag as the official flag of Russia on 19 April 2022.
+The use of Soviet symbols including its flag became very extensive by invading Russian forces over the course of the war along with the letter "Z".

+On 17 June 2023, during the celebration for the 300th anniversary of Saint Petersburg, the respective flags of the Russian Empire (Black-yellow-white flag), Soviet Union, and Russian Federation were raised simultaneously at the Gulf of Finland.

-Similarities with other flags
+Derived flags

-The Soviet Union was the world's first constitutionally socialist state, making it the inspiration of future socialist states.
-This led to the inspirations for the flags of the Republic of Angola, the Republic of Mozambique, the People's Republic of China, the Democratic People's Republic of Korea, and the Socialist Republic of Vietnam.

-Derivatives from the Soviet flag

 The flags of the Soviet republics that constituted the USSR and the Victory Banner were all defaced or modified versions of the Soviet flag.